unixpickle/SnapchatHax/README.md

+# Note

+This project is no longer under development.
+Snapchat continually changes their protocol and API secret so that people like me can't mess with them, and I have no intention of keeping up with them.

 # Purpose

 Quick, we don't want her to know that we saved this pic, what shall we do?
 SnapchatHax to the rescue!
 The purpose of this project is twofold: